-Al-Ghazzālī tells us at the outset, at the very beginning of the first chapter, that in the Niche he deals with three parallel stages of gnosis (ma 'rifat) in respect to the notion of the term ''light:'' the way the commoners (al-'awām) perceive the term, the view of the elect (al-khawās), and the manner in which the elect of the elect (khawās al-khawās) apprehend it.168 He promises to explain these three notions further in
+Al-Ghazzālī tells us at the outset, at the very beginning of the first chapter, that in the Niche he deals with three parallel stages of gnosis (ma rifat) in respect to the notion of the term "light:" the way the commoners (al-'awām) perceive the term, the view of the elect (al-khawāṣ), and the manner in which the elect (khawās al-khawās) apprehend it.
+He promises to explain these three notions further in

 166 Treiger makes the argument for al-Ghazzālī's appropriation of this notion (i.e. "dwawq") from Ibn-Sīnā.
 See Inspired knowledge, chapter 3, pp. 48 ff.

-167The Niche, 38.
+167 The Niche, 38.